How Long EMDR Therapy Takes: Understanding Your Timeline

 So here’s where a little math gets involved.
 Let’s say you only have one life event you want to process.
 Well I can estimate that on average, that would take about eight sessions.
 Add 2-3 sessions per target and you’ve got a rough ballpark of how long EMDR therapy would take for you.

 I have yet to have a client who had only one event they wanted to work on, but I can say that on average, my clients are with me for about six months.
+If someone has complex PTSD, that generally means we should do more preparation work before you begin processing and there are usually more clusters of targets we need to address.
+In those cases, you’re looking at several years.
 You might cringe when you think about committing to weekly treatment for that length of time!
 It’s important to remember that you are investing in yourself and your future.
 You are doing this for long term change - and once you are done with the process you will have wished you had started even sooner!

-If you are ready to commit to your long term mental health, click here to book a free 15 minute video consultation for online EMDR Therapy and PTSD treatment in California.
+If you are ready to commit to your long term mental health, click here to book a free 15 minute video consultation for online EMDR Therapy and PTSD treatment in California, Nevada or Idaho.

 Previous